-Torbay Conservatives currently serve as a majority in the local Council.
+Torbay Conservatives currently serve as the opposition in the local Council, although they are the largest single group with 15 out of 36 Councillors.
 We are keen to see the local economy booming again and have led a series of think-tanks to map out the bays future.
-We believe that tourism and leisure is the key to prosperity and more needs to be done to ensure that Torbay restores its position as a world-class destination for visitors.
+We believe that tourism and leisure is crucial to the prosperity of the bay but we also know that we need hi-tech, high value jobs to provide a broad range of career prospects

 Protecting the environment and preserving the beauty of the South Devon coastline for future generations is a key part of the Conservatives action in Torbay.
 We work tirelessly to ensure that any new development is appropriate and sustainable; and fits in with Torbays unique architecture and we have run vigourous campaigns to help keep the bay attractive.

 Education is a prime concern.
 We have fought for years to protect the quality of education in the Bay and to ensure that parents and children have a good choice of excellent schools designed to bring out the best that all pupils have to offer.
 Bay Conservatives campaigned to save Upton school from closure and we have also remained strong supporters of Torbay’s remaining Grammar Schools and Faith Schools.
 We are strengthening our care and support of young people particularly those exposed to the extensive areas of deprivation in the Bay, to give them the opportunity to contribute positively to society.

 Torbay Conservatives support campaigns to help small business and we remain the only political grouping in the bay to understand the needs of the many local employers for less regulation.
 Labour failed to realise the importance of local private businesses to the economy of seaside towns like Torbay; and that much more could be done to encourage employment and prosperity by reducing red tape and increasing local democracy.